A non-monotone trust-region method with noisy oracles and additional sampling: Introduction

-Throughout this paper, vectors and matrices are respectively written in lowercase and uppercase letters unless otherwise specified in the context.
-The symbol $\triangleq$ is used to define a new variable. $\mathbb{N}$ and $\mathbb{R}^n$ denote the set of real numbers and the set of real numbers of dimension $n$, respectively.
+{\textbf{Notation.}} Throughout this paper, vectors and matrices are respectively written in lowercase and uppercase letters unless otherwise specified in the context.
+The symbol $\triangleq$ is used to define a new variable. $\mathbb{N}$ and $\mathbb{R}^n$ denote the set of natural numbers and the real coordinate space of dimension $n$, respectively.
+The set of positive real numbers and non-negative integers are denoted by $\mathbb{R}^n_+$ and $\mathbb{N}_0$, respectively.
 Subscripts indicate the elements of a sequence.
-For a random variable $x$, the mathematical expectation of $x$ and the conditional expectation of the $x$ given the $\sigma$-algebra $\mathcal{F}$ are respectively denoted by $\mathbb{E}(x)$ and $\mathbb{E}(x|\mathcal{F})$.
-The Euclidean vector norm is shown by $\|.\|$ while the cardinality of a set or the absolute value of a number is indicated by $|.|$.
+For a random variable $X$, the mathematical expectation of $X$ and the conditional expectation of $X$ given the $\sigma$-algebra $\mathcal{F}$ are respectively denoted by $\mathbb{E}(X)$ and $\mathbb{E}(X|\mathcal{F})$.
+The Euclidean vector norm and the corresponding matrix norm are denoted by $\|.\|$, while the cardinality of a set or the absolute value of a number is indicated by $|.|$.
 Finally, \mbox {"a.s"} abbreviates the expression \mbox{"almost surely"}.